SwatiMittal-Git/NexaGPT--AI-Assistant/README.md

-# SigmaGPT
+# NexaGPT
-A MERN based ChatGPT replica implemented from scratch using OpenAI.
+A MERN based ChatGPT replica implemented from scratch using Gemini API.